Settore disciplinare: Organizzazione Aziendale (SECS-P/10)

 Exploring Graduate Recruitment Practices through Job Advertisements and Curricula Vitae: a Corpus Approach to HRM Research

-This PhD thesis emerges from the idea of analysing digital textual data – which are now more abundant than ever – relevant to scientific concerns pertaining to the field of Human Resource Management.
-In particular, linguistic and non-linguistic data belonging to the job-search communicative context are collected in the form of corpora.
-The corpus analysed in the first chapter comprises 8,096 Curricula Vitae from students who received a certified title at the University of Modena and Reggio Emilia during the 2022/2023 academic year, collected from the AlmaLaurea database.
+The first Chapter analyses a corpus of Curricula Vitae from students who obtained a certified title at the University of Modena and Reggio Emilia during the 2022/2023 academic year, collected from the AlmaLaurea database.
 The primary contribution of this study is to shed light on how candidates actually decide to narrate themselves through their CVs, addressing the representation of competencies both as quantitative and scaled indicators and as discourse in free-text sections.

 Pubblicazioni